renovate-bot/zw/community/03_zsh_native_scripting_handbook.md

 The pattern specifies 3 blocks of `[^,]##,` so 3 "not-comma multiple times, then comma", then the single block of "not-comma multiple times" in second parentheses -- and then replaces this with second parentheses.
 The result is the 4th column extracted from multiple lines of text, something `awk` is often used for.
-Another method is the use of `s`-flag.
+Another method is the use of the `s`-flag.
 For a single line of text:

 ```shell